bpzoran/gadapt/README.md

 6: -1.0
 ```

-In this example, the genetic algorithm searches for the combination of six parameters, bringing the lowest value for the passed function.
+In this example, the genetic algorithm searches for the combination of seven parameters, bringing the lowest value for the passed function.
 The only mandatory attribute to the genetic algorithm is *cost_function*, and other attributes in this example took default values.
 Parameters to be optimized are added by the "add" method.
 There are seven parameters to be optimized in this example.
 # Parameter Settings
 GAdapt genetic algorithm can receive parameters using constructor, properties, or combined.